sanjuz-cas/Rpay-agent/README.md

 - The UI demonstrates normal, ambiguous, over-limit, and double-booked flows.
 - Buildathon demo mode can automatically complete mock payments after a payment link is created, while human approval remains manual.
 - Orders, audit events, wallet activity, and booked dates survive server restarts through a lightweight local state file.

+## Buildathon demo flow

+Use the live demo and try these scenarios:

+1. **Autonomous order** — `2kg chocolate cake for 2026-09-20` demonstrates extraction, pricing, availability, auto-approval, Razorpay Payment Link creation, and mock completion.
+2. **Customer clarification** — `I need a cake next week` demonstrates that the agent asks for missing details instead of guessing.
+3. **Scheduling guardrail** — `2kg chocolate cake for 2026-09-15` demonstrates conflict detection and safe escalation.
+4. **Human approval** — `6kg chocolate cake for 2026-09-20` demonstrates the ₹5,000 approval gate before payment-link creation.
+5. **Explainability and billing** — review the workflow timeline, audit trail, and merchant wallet after completion.

+The **Auto-complete mock payments** control is intended for the buildathon demonstration.
+Real Razorpay test-mode payments are confirmed through the signed webhook flow.

 The LLM is used for extraction and explanation.
 It never directly decides whether money may move.